bhranthrok/TTIGRAAHSIASC/README.md

 # That TIme I Got Reincarnated as a Helpless Skeleton (I am so scared)

- LSCyfair Computer Science Club Mini-Hackaton Project
+LSCyfair Computer Science Club Mini-Hackaton Project Medieval Game Prompt

+This was my first 2D game and also my first time using Godot.